hughlang/tweek/README.md

 The best place to experiment with animations is in the gg_demos.rs example file, which showcases several animation scenarios.

-## Compatibility and Integration
-Tweek is designed to be a crate library that is used in conjunction with other Rust graphics libraries and game engines.
-The first supported platform is the excellent [GGEZ game engine](https://ggez.rs/), which is both advanced and mature, even though it is still being developed.

 ### Tweenable wrapper
 Tweek provides a trait called *Tweenable* that makes it simple to add support for other graphics frameworks.
 Implementing it is pretty minimal.
 Here is a copy of the trait code itself.
 Essentially, it requires that you implement a wrapper around your basic graphics object(s) so that the system can read or write a specified "Prop" value.